wickman/pystachio/README.md

 ### tl;dr ###

-Pystachio is a type-checked dictionary tempating library.
+Pystachio is a type-checked dictionary templating library.

 ### why? ###

 Its primary use is for the construction of miniature domain-specific configuration languages.
 Schemas defined by Pystachio can themselves be serialized and reconstructed into other Python interpreters.

-The 'stache' part of Pystachio refers to the lazily interpolated Mustache templating and scoped variable binding which is generally useful for the construction of configuration DSLs.
+Pystachio objects are tailored via Mustache templates, as explained in the section on templating.

 ## Similar projects ##